Nilpotent Charges of a Toy Model of Hodge Theory and an ${\cal N}$ = $2$ SUSY Quantum Mechanical Model: (Anti-)Chiral Supervariable Approach: Acknowledgments

 The (anti-)BRST and (anti-)co-BRST symmetry transformations (and corresponding generators) {\it always} turn out to be absolutely anticommuting so that their linear independence could be encoded in the language of the algebraic relationships.
-In the standard superfield formalism, a given superfield is expanded as (see, e.g. [1-12])
+In the standard superfield formalism, a given superfield is {\it fully} expanded along ($\theta, \bar\theta$)-directions of the $(D, 2)$-dimensional supermanifold, as (see, e.g. [1-12])